 - Prepare crust.
 Mix crumbs, sugar, and butter and press into bottom of a 9 inch springform pan.

 - If you haven't already, bring all filling ingredients to room temperature.
 This is important.

 - In large bowl, with mixer at medium speed, beat cream cheese just until smooth; slowly beat in sugar, scraping bowl often with rubber spatula.
 Add extracts, orange juice, cream, flour, egg yolks, and eggs; Stir until smooth.
 Do not beat the eggs, just stir them and try not to whip any extra air into the batter.

-- Bake cheesecake 12 minutes.
-Reduce oven heat to 300-degrees; bake 35 minutes longer.
+- Reduce oven heat to 300-degrees; bake 35 minutes longer.
 Turn off oven; let cheesecake remain in oven 30 minutes.